Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 **For now however, let's modify our existing POIs:**

 - Select the **StripesCube** POI.
-- Then go to the next section, porPOIse POI Configuration, where you will change the POI's properties.
+- Then go to the next section, where you will change the POI's properties.

 .
 ![UsingPorpoise_ExampleLayer_POIlist](images/UsingPorpoise_ExampleLayer_POI-list.png)